The 3rd Annual Leadership Awards

 • Participated in stakeholder groups dedicated to advancing rights of key populations and PLHIV communities.

-• Championed the HIV advocacy, programe implementation, strategy for enhanced engagement of communities in within his/her organisation/ network.
+• Championed the HIV advocacy, programme implementation, strategy for enhanced engagement of communities within his/her

 • Has had a concrete achievement to share.